noahgallagher1/customer-churn-prediction/README.md

 **Business Metrics:**
 ```
-Customers Correctly Identified as Churners:  High detection rate
+Customers Correctly Identified as Churners:  348 (True Positives)
-Customers Saved through Intervention:        348 (70% success rate)
+Customers Saved through Intervention:        226 (65% success rate)
 Customers Lost (False Negatives):            26

-Total Retention Program Cost:                Included in ROI calculation
+Total Retention Program Cost:                $85,100 (851 campaigns)
-Net Savings:                                 $436,900
+Net Savings:                                 $367,300
-ROI:                                         513%
+ROI:                                         431.6%
 ```

 ### Model Comparison

-Multiple models were evaluated (Logistic Regression, Random Forest, XGBoost, LightGBM) with focus on maximizing recall to catch as many churners as possible. **XGBoost** was selected as the best model based on its superior recall performance (93%) and strong business impact ($436,900 annual savings).
+Multiple models were evaluated (Logistic Regression, Random Forest, XGBoost, LightGBM) with focus on maximizing recall to catch as many churners as possible. **XGBoost** was selected as the best model based on its superior recall performance (93%) and strong business impact ($367,300 annual savings).

 **Key Tradeoff**: The model prioritizes recall (catching churners) over precision, accepting some false positives to minimize costly false negatives (missed churners).
 This design reflects the business reality that missing a churner ($1,500 loss) is far more expensive than unnecessary retention outreach (~$100 cost).